-All pupils who enter the school have passed a stringent mathematical examination.
-In the first year, the pupils are taught in randomly chosen groups.
+In the first year the pupils are taught in their form groups.
 Although all pupils have a sufficient level of competency, there seems no upper limit to the ability of a significant number of our intake.
 Therefore it is our policy to begin setting according to mathematical progress from the second year onwards.
 Some transferring between sets is possible during the year and it is reviewed fully at the end of each year.

-All the teachers in the mathematics department are experienced in dealing with gifted pupils, and every year Stockport Grammar attracts a significant number of particularly able boys and girls.
+All the teachers in the mathematics department are experienced in dealing with gifted pupils and every year we attract a significant number of particularly able boys and girls.
 Puzzle club has lunchtime meetings that are relaxed but thought-provoking.
 The textbooks we use go well beyond public examination syllabuses, and we have a wealth of challenging material for those who make outstanding progress.